 And that's the day when Eliot were born ❤︎

 Eliot has a small footprint and minimal requirements why it's suitable for a wide range or use cases.
-Linux is used nowadays everywhere; info screens, sensors, factories, home IoT, security, cars, etc. and Eliot can support most of them as long as there are enough resources and new enough Linux kernel.
-Thanks to Golang, there's releases available to wide range of architectures.
+Linux is used nowadays everywhere; info screens, sensors, factories, home IoT, security, cars, etc. and Eliot can support most of them.
+And thanks to Golang, there's releases available to wide range of architectures.

 At the heart ❤︎ of Docker is containerd, which provides an additional layer of abstraction and automation of operating-system-level virtualization on Windows and Linux.
 Docker extracted and open sourced to accelerate the innovation across the ecosystem and donated it to open foundation.
 And Eliot is based on the containerd!